google/best/Usage.md

 consecutive insertions and deletions.
 The `output.summary_identity_stats.csv` file contains some general stats on the error rates across all alignments.
 The `output.summary_qual_score_stats.csv` file contains the empirical Q-value calculated from matches and mismatches for each corresponding quality score.
+The `all_alignments` feature indicates the quality score stats across all alignments.
 If intervals are specified, then this is computed per interval feature.
 The `output.summary_yield_stats.csv` contains the yield (number of reads/bases) above certain quality thresholds.